Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             consider this terminator have coverage dramatic
                             decreasing in it.
 Default is 0.5.
       --fuzzy_detect_coverage FUZZY_DETECT_COVERAGE, -fc FUZZY_DETECT_COVERAGE
-                            It will elongate the number of nucleotides(you assign here) from both terminal site.
-If it can found the coverage dramatic decreasing within this range, it will still consider the terminator have coverage dramatic decrease in it.
+                            For extending the region of detection of coverage significant decreasing.
+Ex: the location of terminator is 300-400, and --fuzzy_detect_coverage is 30.
+If the coverage decrease is detected within 270-430, it will still consider the terminator have coverage dramatic decrease.
 Default is 30.
       --fuzzy_within_transcript FUZZY_WITHIN_TRANSCRIPT, -fut FUZZY_WITHIN_TRANSCRIPT
                             If the candidates are within transcript and the distance between the end of gene/transcript and terminator candidate is within this number, it will be consider as terminator.
 Default is 30.
       --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
-                            If the candidates are downstream of transcript and the distance between the end of gene/transcript and terminator candidate is within this number, it will be consider as terminator.
+                            The meaning is similar with --fuzzy_within_transcript.
+                            It is for the candidates which are downstream of transcript.
 Default is 30.
       --fuzzy_within_gene FUZZY_WITHIN_GENE, -fuc FUZZY_WITHIN_GENE
-                            If the candidates are upstream of gene and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
+                            The meaning is similar with --fuzzy_within_transcript.
+                            It is for gene in stead of transcript.
 Default is 10.
       --fuzzy_downstream_gene FUZZY_DOWNSTREAM_GENE, -fdg FUZZY_DOWNSTREAM_GENE
-                            If the candidates are downstream of gene and the distance between the end of gene and terminator candidate is within this number, it will be consider as terminator.
+                            The meaning is similar with
+                            --fuzzy_downstream_transcript.
+It is for gene in stead of transcript.
 Default is 310.
       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
-                            If the highest coverage of terminator is below to this number, the terminator will be classify to non-detect, but still included in "all_candidates".
+                            If the highest coverage of terminator is below to this number, the terminator will be classify to non-detect and not included in "best" results, but still included in "all_candidates".
 Default is 10.
       -tl TEX_NOTEX_LIBS, --tex_notex_libs TEX_NOTEX_LIBS
-                            Library name of tex and notex library.
-The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
+                            Library name of TEX+/- library.
+The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
-                            _id(integer):replicate_id(alphabet):strand(+ or -).
-If
+                            r):replicate_id(alphabet):strand(+ or -).
+For multiple
-                            you have multiple wig files, please use comma to separate the wig files.
-For example,
+                            wig files, please use comma to separate the wig files.
-                            wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       -fl FRAG_LIBS, --frag_libs FRAG_LIBS
                             Library name of fragmented library.
 The format is: wig _file_name:fragmented(frag):condition_id(integer):repl
                             icate_id(alphabet):strand(+ or -).
-If you have
+For multiple wig
-                            multiple wig files, please use comma to separate the wig files.
-For example,
+                            files, please use comma to separate the wig files.
+For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
-                            wig1:frag:1:a:+,wig2:frag:1:a:-.
       -te TEX_NOTEX, --tex_notex TEX_NOTEX
-                            For tex +/- library, terminators should be detected by both or just one.(1/2) Default is 1.
+                            For TEX+/- library, terminators should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+Please assign 1 or 2.
+Default is 1.
       -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
-                            The terminator of tex +/- library should be detected by more than this number of replicates.
+                            The Terminator candidates should be detected at least in the number of the replicates.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+For assigning
+                            different --replicate_tex to different conditions,
+                            please use comma to separate it.
+For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_tex, and number 3 condition assign 3 to --replcate_tex.
+For assigning the same
+                            --replicates_tex to all conditions, just assign like all_1 (all condition use 1 --replicate_tex).
       -rf REPLICATES_FRAG, --replicates_frag REPLICATES_FRAG
-                            The terminator of fragmented library should be detected by more than this number of replicates.
+                            The meaning and input type is the same as --replicates_tex.
-      -tb, --table_best     Output table only contains most decreasing track.
+      -tb, --table_best     Output table only contains the library which has coverage most significant decreasing.
+Default is
-                            Default is False.
+                            False.
       -ml MIN_LOOP_LENGTH, --min_loop_length MIN_LOOP_LENGTH
                             The minimum length of loop for terminator.
 Default is 3 nts.